shepherdjerred/astro-opengraph-images/README.md

    });
    ```

-1. Set the `[`site`](https://docs.astro.build/en/reference/configuration-reference/#site) property is configured in your Astro config:
+1. Set the [`site`](https://docs.astro.build/en/reference/configuration-reference/#site) property in your Astro config:

    Open Graph requires URLs to be absolute, including the domain your site is hosted at.
-This integration uses the site defined in your Astro config to create the correct URLs for Open Graph, so `site` must be defined.
+This integration uses the site defined in your Astro config to create the correct URLs for Open Graph which is `site` must be defined.

    ```diff
    export default defineConfig({